 We should call a timeout here to clarify something: The keywords from the above paragraphs include thoughtful, gratitude, special, and excitement.
 Gifts shouldn’t be a tool to manipulate.
 Gifts are an opportunity to express gratitude for a relationship.
 Gifts are an opportunity to share in someone’s joy.

-Gifts should be used as a way to remind clients how much you appreciate them trusting you to capture one of the most important days in a relationship.
+Gifts should be used to remind clients how much you appreciate them trusting you to capture their vision.

-It should say, “Hey, I am so grateful to be working with you two.
-Here’s a little something to demonstrate exactly how excited I am to be a part of your big day, and for what’s to come in your relationship.
+It should say, “Hey, I am so grateful to be working with you.
+Here’s a little something to demonstrate exactly how excited I am to be a part of this.”

 When gifts can capture that spirit, they often become the kind of thing that hang on people’s walls or can be found in their living rooms.
 And they become the kind of thing people can’t help but share with their family and friends.